ACCA vs CPA: Differences & Career Prospects | Zell Education

 • Examining and interpreting financial statements.

-• Utilizing ratio analysis and other analytical tools.
+• Utilising ratio analysis and other analytical tools.

 • Adhering to regulatory requirements for financial reporting.